mschmit88/SObjM/README.md

 #### not_x()

-Using this method, you can create a matcher who negates the matcher that is passed into it.
+Using this method, you can create a matcher that negates the matcher that is passed.

 Example: